2024 New Jersey earthquake: Earthquake

 The earthquake had a moment magnitude of 4.8 and a depth of 4.7 km.
 Its epicenter was in Tewksbury Township, New Jersey, at 40.689°N 74.754°W, about 1 mile (1.6 km) north of Oldwick and 5 miles (8.0 km) east of Lebanon.
 Tremors were felt all across the Northeastern United States from Maine in the north to Washington, D.C., and Norfolk, Virginia, in the south.

 As of August 29, 2024, over 205 aftershocks were reported, the strongest of which had a magnitude of 3.7 and took place about 4 mi from Gladstone around 17:59, around 7 hours and 36 minutes after the original quake.
 Aftershocks have varied in magnitude, ranging from 3.0 to 1.0.
 The USGS projected a 12% chance of an aftershock with a magnitude greater than 3 and a 1% chance of a stronger earthquake with a magnitude above 4.
+Millions of residents across the northeastern United States reported feeling the ground shaking, resulting in one of the largest USGS “Did You Feel It?” response datasets for a single earthquake sequence.